jasonpanggit/terraform-gcc/README.md

 # Terraform for GCC scaffolding
-Terraform for GCC scaffolding is an terraform template which quickly provisions a GCC scaffolding for the following scenarios
+Terraform for GCC scaffolding is a terraform module which quickly provisions a GCC scaffolding for the following scenarios

+* Basic Intranet Zone vnet provisioning
-* AVD AAD join VMs
+* AVD AAD join VMs in Internet Zone
-* Intranet AKS private cluster
+* AKS private cluster in Intranet Zone with egress restriction using Azure Firewall
-* On-premise DNS forwarding to Intranet
+* On-premise DNS forwarding to Intranet Zone

 ## Project Structure
 * modules/scaffolding - containing the module that does the scaffolding